irods/irods/manual.rst

     The information generated when a micro-service is executed, managed persistently across all operations.
 Implies persistent Name Spaces.

 :Physical Resource:
-    Storage system into which Digital Data may be deposited. iRODS supports a wide range of tape and disk storage.
-See Driver.
+    A storage system onto which Data-Objects may be deposited. iRODS supports a wide range of disk, tape, and remote storage resources.

 :Resource:
     A resource, or storage resource, is a software/hardware system that stores digital data.
-Currently iRODS can use a Unix file system as a resource.
-As other iRODS drivers are written, additional types of resources will be included. iRODS clients can operate on local or remote data stored on different types of resources, through a common interface.
+Resources can be classified as cache, archive, or compound (a virtual type consisting of a cache resource affiliated with an archive resource).  iRODS clients can operate on local or remote data stored on different types of resources through a common interface.

 :Rules:
-    Rules are a major innovation in iRODS that let users automate data management tasks, essential as data collections scale to petabytes in hundreds of millions of files.
+    Rules are a major innovation in iRODS that let users automate data management tasks, essential as data collections scale to petabytes across hundreds of millions of files.
 Rules allow users to automate enforcement of complex Management Policies (workflows), controlling the server-side execution (as micro-services) of all data access and manipulation operations, with the capability of verifying these operations.

 :Rule Engine:
     The Rule Engine interprets Rules following the iRODS rule syntax (see Rules).
 The Rule Engine, which runs on all iRODS Servers, is invoked by server-side procedure calls and selects, prioritizes, and applies Rules and their corresponding Micro-services (link).
 The Rule Engine can apply recovery procedures if a Micro-service or Action fails.